 Some states that allow marijuana use enforce so-called per se drugged driving laws, establishing a maximum allowable limit of THC in the bloodstream of a driver.
 For example, Washington State enforces a limit of 5 nanograms per milliliter of THC in a user’s bloodstream; amounts detected above that limit could constitute an offense of driving under the influence.

-Other states, such as Oregon, do not enforce a specific limit; instead, Oregon law requires police officers to base their determination of a drugged driver on observations, apparently in response to the complications of detecting quantifiable marijuana intoxication.
+Other states, such as Oregon, do not enforce a per se limit; instead, Oregon law requires police officers to base their determination of a drugged driver on observations, apparently in response to the complications of detecting quantifiable marijuana intoxication.

-The extent to which marijuana intoxication can increase driving risks, how marijuana intoxication can be measured, and how regulators can best address these considerations are all evolving issues.
 The ISO Emerging Issues team continues to research and track potential considerations related to marijuana.
-You can find more of our research on ISOnet (ISOnet login required).
+You can find more of our research here.